betalantz/intro_instances_properties/script.md

     # attr_accessor :name is equivalent to the code below
     # attr_accessor adds 2 instance methods to our objects, a reader and a writer.
     # Dog#name method for the reader, and Dog#name= for the writer.
-    # These methods with read/write to an instance variable @name
+    # These methods will read/write to an instance variable @name

     # def name=(name)
     #     @name = name